seblexis/learning/concepts/factory_pattern.md

 * Implementation: You create a Factory method on the abstract class, e.g., FactoryMethod().
 You then write implementations of this method for each implementations of that class.
 This allows, for example, to iterate over a list of implementations of the abstract class and create instances of each by calling FactoryMethod() on each.

+* Related concepts:
+  * **Liskov Substitution Principle**: Classes should be replaceable by its superclass.
+When following factory pattern, the implementations of the abstract class, i.e., its superclass, are replaceable by its superclass (Documents).
+That way, iteratively calling the same method on them is possible.
+  * **Polymorphism**: Two classes can share the same behaviour (FactoryMethod()) but implement them very differently.

 * Example
 ```